timout/CarND-Traffic-Sign-Classifier/writeup.md

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Image 1
+filename: rs_01.jpg (Road work) was identified correctly with confidence 100

+Image 2
+filename: rs_02.jpg (Speed limit (70km/h)) was identified correctly with confidence 100

+Image 3
+filename: rs_03.jpg (Turn right ahead) was identified correctly with confidence 100

+Image 4
+filename: rs_04.jpeg (Yield) was identified correctly with confidence 100

+Image 5
+filename: rs_05.jpg (Pedestrians Only) was identified incorrectly with confidence 100 (sign was not in training set)

+Image 6
+filename: rs_06.jpg (Right-of-way at the next intersection) was identified correctly with confidence 100

+Image 7
+filename: rs_07.jpg (Wild animals crossing) was identified incorrectly with confidence 100 (sign was not in training set)

+Image 8
+filename: rs_08.jpg (Priority road) was identified correctly with confidence 100

+Image 9
+filename: rs_09.jpg (Man with boat crossing) was identified incorrectly with confidence 100 (sign was not in training set)

+Image 10
+filename: rs_10.jpeg (Drunk man crossing) was identified incorrectly with confidence 100 (sign was not in training set)

+Image 11
+filename: rs_11.jpg (Wild animals crossing) was identified correctly with confidence 100